CZ-NIC/knot/src/knot/modules/rrl/rrl.rst

 The specified rate limit is reached, when the number of queries is the same every millisecond;
 sending many queries once a second or even a larger timespan leads to a more strict limiting.

+For example, if the server is able to handle `maximum_qps` queries per second and we want at most quarter of it to be consumed by one IPv4 /18 network, we can set `rate-limit` to `maximum_qps / (4 * 12288)`.

 *Required*

 .. _mod-rrl_instant-limit: